 Last year, I introduced a number of students to public speaking, and trained them for competitions – from impromptu speeches to poetry reading.
 Here are some lessons I learnt from my students as we went through their competition journeys.

 Lesson #1: My students are not me

-Grace and Tsing were two students in Form 3, who entered an English public speaking competition as a pair.
+Grace and Jing were two students in Form 3, who entered a Mandarin poetry competition as a pair.

 We focused on pronunciation during training.
 They read the text, I corrected them.
 Despite practising a lot, they continued to struggle.
 “Why do we keep making the same mistakes?”
 They hadn’t been exposed to a teacher who nitpicked every single word they said.

 It wasn’t until Mei Yee (Senior Leadership Development Officer at Teach For Malaysia) said to me “Your students are not Wei Ken”, that I understood that I had to look at things from my students’ perspective.

 I asked myself: “What kind of difficulties are they facing?
 What are they struggling with?”

 I had to let go of winning and let them develop their own style, rather than try and change them to be like me.